SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Money-Saving Tip: Before making a purchase, call customer service or chat with a live customer-support agent.
 Medical Guardian offers promotions throughout the year to help you save.
 AARP members can receive discounts, too, but you'll need to call before purchasing.

 Along with purchasing the watch, you'll pay a monthly monitoring subscription.
 The monthly and quarterly plans cost $39.95 per month, while the annual plan breaks down to $36.62 per month.
 Bay Alarm Medical charges $34.95 per month for monitoring, while WellBe charges $29.95 per month for its smartwatch.
 That places Medical Guardian on the higher end of prices.
+When you purchase your watch, you may also pay a shipping fee.

 Our unboxing experience may be a little different from yours.
 The box we received came with the MGMove and charging accessories, along with a branded water bottle, sticker, cooling towel, and T-shirt.
 That doesn't appear to be a normal promotion, but rather a special package put together for reviewers.
 We've been reviewing Medical Guardian products for a long time, and we really appreciate this extra perk!

-Inside the small MGMove box, we found the smartwatch, a charge cable, a power supply, and a magnetic charging station.
+Inside the small MGMove box, we found the smartwatch, a charging cable, a power supply, and a magnetic charging station.
 Medical Guardian also sent an EMT information card that you can fill out and leave on your fridge where emergency services can easily find it.

 Setting up the MGMove was very simple.
 First I plugged the USB charging cable into the charging brick and the charging station.
 Then I placed the watch in the charging station and received audio confirmation of its charging status: “Your device is now charging.”
 I noticed that my watch displayed 89 percent battery life, so it didn't take long to reach 100 percent.